NILBOGtheSavior/NILBOGs-discord-themes/README.md

 # NILBOG's Discord Themes

+> [!WARNING]
+> This is still in beta.
+Not all buttons are clear, and the color's still need some work.

 This repository contains my custom CSS profile for Discord, designed to transform the interface into a clean and aesthetically pleasing experience.

 ## Available Themes